Isn’t it true that everyone has a vacuum? It’s perhaps one of the most popular cleaning gadgets in your house.

 Robot vacuums are also powered by batteries.
 If it’s integrated into the vacuum, you might not be able to replace it.

 As a result, your vacuum will only last as long as the battery.
 Lithium-ion batteries may have a longer lifespan than other kinds.
-However, we believe that robot vacuums will barely survive three to five years.
+However, I believe that robot vacuums will barely survive three to five years.

 Last but not least, a portable vacuum cleaner.
 These are intended to be lightweight and portable, making them suitable for use around the house and even in the vehicle.